 We then work with partners to scope out a research project, to provide enough background and detail that a Request for Proposals or research project can be developed to address an uncertainty.

 Specific uncertainties can be, and are, addressed by a wide range of recovery partners throughout the region.
-This also includes focused work by PSI, called Critical Analyses.
+This also includes research projects by PSI called Critical Analyses.

 We then synthesize new information about uncertainties in various formats for communication to managers of Implementation Strategies.
 The goal is that such information can be used to improve planning and make better decisions.